19hours/sg-statutes/Acts/Prevention of Pollution of the Sea Act.md

 (d) provide for the appointment, registration, duties and powers of MARPOL surveyors and the approval of the organisation employing such surveyors for the purposes of giving effect to Annex II to the Convention;

+(da) provide for the nomination and registration of surveyors, and for the recognition of organisations to conduct surveys, for the purposes of the Ballast Water Management Convention, and for the duties and powers of such surveyors and organisations;

+[Act 26 of 2017 wef 08/09/2017]

 (e) prescribe fees to be paid in respect of the issue or recording of any certificate, licence or other instrument or the doing of any other thing in pursuance of this Act or any regulations made thereunder;

 (f) provide for the approval of documents and the carrying out of surveys and inspections for the purpose of giving effect to any of the international agreements referred to in subsection (1)(a) to (d), or to a measure referred to in subsection (1)(e) and the issue, duration and recognition of any certificate for that purpose;

-(g) provide for the denial of entry or prohibition of proceeding to sea of any ship which does not have in force a certificate issued pursuant to any regulations made under paragraph (g); and
+(g) provide for the denial of entry or prohibition of proceeding to sea of any ship which does not have in force a certificate issued pursuant to any regulations made under paragraph (f); and

+[Act 26 of 2017 wef 08/09/2017]

 (h) provide for the extra territorial application of any of the regulations to Singapore ships and to persons on board such ships.

 [7/96; 8/99]

-(3) Any regulations made under this section may —
+(3) Any regulations made under this section or any other section may —

 (a) make different provisions for different circumstances;